-The Choquet integral may be used in the definition of distortion risk measures as introduced by Wang (1995, 1996).
-A distortion function is a non-decreasing and injective function g from [0,1] to [0,1] such that g(0) = 0 and g(1) = 1.
+The Choquet integral may be used in the definition of distortion risk measures.
+A distortion function is a non-decreasing and injective function g from [0, 1] to [0, 1] such that g(0) = 0 and g(1) = 1.
 Consider a probability space and the set of all random variables defined on this space.
-Given one of these random variables X, the value $\rho_g(X)$ that a distortion risk measure returns when applied to X may be understood as the value of the asymmetric Choquet integral of X with respect to a capacity, which is built by distorting the survival probability of X with the distortion function g, i.e. $\rho_g(X) = \int X d(g \circ P)$.
+Given one of these random variables X, the value $\rho_g(X)$ that a distortion risk measure returns when applied to X may be understood as the value of the asymmetric Choquet integral of X with respect to a capacity, which is build by distorting the survival probability of X with the distortion function g, i.e. $\rho_g(X) = \int X d(g \circ P)$.